 One way to maintain compliance with these data retention limitations is to use automated redaction software to effectively remove all unnecessary sensitive data from documents as soon as they are received.

-There are several effective strategies you can use to overcome the new compliance burdens imposed by the CPRA/CCPA employer requirements:
+There are several effective strategies you can use to overcome the new compliance burdens imposed by the CCPA employer requirements:

 Identify all categories of employee data collected, processed, and shared by your organization.
 Map the flow of this data throughout your organization and examine your processing strategies, retention periods, and third-party access to data.